About the author

 As a male in your late teens in Britain of those days, you either went into the military or further education.
 I went to sixth-form college because I found physics easy and I am grateful for the way they unobtrusively made leeway for this troubled and troublesome individual.

 While I believe I still hold a rifle accuracy record from sixth form college (all the bullets from the magazine went through the same ragged hole in the target – which I still have) shooting was not really my thing.
 Hang gliding was a new phenomenon in Britain in 1974.
 It was the only thing available to me as a route to stardom.
 Furthermore, it was the big thing at the time: Everyone was talking about it both in print and on the radio and television.
 I figured I could fly one from the heather-covered slopes of the same hill where we did our off-road biking.
-(See Miscellaneous photos 6, on the hill for photos of the same place mostly taken in 2020.)

 By this time the Leica, the most modern of my late father’s many cameras, was almost certainly malfunctioning.
 When we sold it some years later, it no longer worked, but it was repairable.